nikosChalk/nikosChalk.github.io/content/posts/hack-a-sat-23/riscv-pwn.md

 AttributeError: AttributeError: arch must be one of ['aarch64', 'alpha', 'amd64', 'arm', 'avr', 'cris', 'i386', 'ia64', 'm68k', 'mips', 'mips64', 'msp430', 'none', 'powerpc', 'powerpc64', 'riscv', 's390', 'sparc', 'sparc64', 'thumb', 'vax']
 ```

 Hmm interesting.
-It seems that the `pwnlib` library knows about `riscv'` architecture but not about `'em_riscv'` (upstream issue [here](https://github.com/Gallopsled/pwntools/pull/2177)).
+It seems that the `pwnlib` library knows about `'riscv'` architecture but not about `'em_riscv'` (upstream issue [here](https://github.com/Gallopsled/pwntools/pull/2177)).
 Anyway, we know already that our system can run the binary so let's add a small patch to the `~/.pyenv/versions/3.10.5/lib/python3.10/site-packages/pwnlib/elf/elf.py` file of the `pwnlib` library.

 ```diff
 diff --git a/elf.py b/elf.py